 Full Press Release:

-BEN LOMOND, CA (Jan.
-24, 2022) – Santa Cruz Community Health (SCCH), a leading nonprofit provider of high-quality, affordable and comprehensive health services to everyone, regardless of their ability to pay, opened its new clinic in the San Lorenzo Valley today and has patient appointments available.
+SANTA CRUZ, CA (Dec.
+1, 2023) – Santa Cruz Community Health (SCCH), a leading nonprofit provider of high-quality, affordable, and comprehensive health services to everyone, regardless of their ability to pay, today announced its Board of Directors has selected Anita Aguirre, MPH, as its new CEO.

-Through the Santa Cruz Women’s Health Center, the East Cliff Family Health Center, and the new clinic in Ben Lomond, Santa Cruz Community Health (a Federally Qualified Health Center) provides comprehensive primary care services in English and Spanish to all ages, genders, ethnicities, abilities and sexual orientation, regardless of their ability to pay.
-Seeded by the Santa Cruz Women’s Health Center in 1974, SCCH has maintained a 48-year commitment to its mission: to improve the health of its patients and the community and advocate the feminist goals of social, political, and economic equality.
-SCCH’s health centers serve nearly 12,000 patients through a dedicated staff of medical providers, nurses, licensed clinical social workers, health educators, and administrative personnel.
-Learn more at schealthcenters.org, facebook.com/schealthcenters or on Instagram @schealthcenters
+Through the Santa Cruz Women’s Health Center, Santa Cruz Mountain Health Center and our new Live Oak Health Center, Santa Cruz Community Health (a Federally Qualified Health Center) provides comprehensive primary care services in English and Spanish to all ages, genders, ethnicities, abilities and sexual orientation, regardless of their ability to pay.
+Seeded by the Santa Cruz Women’s Health Center in 1974, SCCH has maintained a 49-year commitment to its mission: to improve the health of its patients and the community and advocate the feminist goals of social, political, and economic equality.
+SCCH’s health centers serve over 13,000 patients through a dedicated staff of medical providers, nurses, licensed clinical social workers, health educators, and administrative personnel.